 Note: You must delete the extra route every time you reboot the server.
-To delete the extra route as shown in the \triangle Active Routes \triangle example above, enter: route delete 9.0.0.0 9.67.133.158 arp -d cluster b.
-Issue the ping command.
-For example:
+To delete the extra route as shown in the \triangle Active Routes \triangle example above, enter:

+route delete 9.0.0.0 9.67.133.158

 On Windows 2003, it is not possible to delete routes.
 Any extra routes should be ignored on Windows 2003.
 If problems are encountered with routing after aliasing, remove the alias and add it back using a different netmask.